PHILOSOPHY OF THE COURSE

 * To make this conceptual approach available to a wider audience, this

-offering can also serve as a platform to construct an individualized course
+offering can also serve as a multipurpose platform to construct

-"Atomic Structure with Specialized Applications" offered under a Special
+in a tutorial offering "Atomic Structure with Specialized Applications"

 interest in this area but are excluded by the numbering level or